Tynach/Dimentions/STYLE.md

 // longer than it really needs to be, just to help an example I mentioned above.
 ```

-Single-line comments should also go above or at the end of anything you feel needs explaining.
+Single-line comments should go above or at the end of anything you feel needs explaining.
 For example, if you have pre-set the values of an array, you might put each value on a new line with a single-line comment at the end of it to explain the value.

 In general, single-line comments go *above* the thing you're explaining when it's a group or series of things that are all related, such as a group of variable declarations or the start of a block.